tranhelen/tranhelen/_posts/2019-06-11-confidenceisntenough.md

 excerpt: Have you ever been told, "just have some confidence" or some version of "fake it 'till you make it"?
 I didn't question this phrase for a long time however something has popped up in my...
 ---

 Have you ever been told, "_just have some confidence_"?
 I didn't question this phrase for a long time.
 I've recently recognized something from my teaching, my career, and my studies: you can't just _have_ confidence.
-It's a perscription without an outcome.
+It's a prescription without an outcome.

 The best way to illustrate my point is by directing you to someone else: Sophia Chang.
 She's a very popular artist but is new to me: